 The same holds true on the level of our feelings.
 It’s possible for a person to be very far along in their development, and they may still hate.
 Yes, they may have worked through their residual pain and their residual anger may have dissipated.
 But that doesn’t mean we won’t ever experience these feelings again.
 It’s actually the reverse.
 The more work we have done to accept old residual feeling—so we no longer fear and reject them—the greater will be our ability to allow soul movements to move.
 These currents can then go in any direction at any time.

 Such a person can now experience any feeling at will.
 But this is not the tight self-will we’re talking about.
 The experience of feelings has to come from our healthy inner will, which is smooth-flowing.
 When we are in full possession of ourselves, we can be moved from within.
-This means we can, at will, produce violent anger and hate; at will produce sadness and pain; at will produce fear and terror; at will produce peace and harmony; at will produce joy and pleasure; at will produce love and compassion.
+This means we can, at will, produce violent anger and hate.
+We can also, at will, produce sadness and pain, fear and terror, peace and harmony, joy and pleasure, and love and compassion.